 Even better than the [Shift] key is a hidden selection trick.
-I compare this to taking the measurements of a large room–it’s much easier with a friend holding the measuring tape at one end while you take your time to move to the other end.
+I compare this to taking the measurements of a large room.
 Ever have a measuring tape snap back when you try this yourself?
-The hidden trick is the [F8] function key.
+It’s much easier with a friend holding the measuring tape at one end while you take your time to move to the other end.
+It’s the same idea with the hidden trick using the [F8] function key.

 To use this selection trick, simply: